 In Ben 10, Clancy the bug man was a sadistic psychopath in his first appearance.
 When he appears in the Grand Finale, he has been turned into a generic bug monster for no reason.
 In fact, most of the villains that returned in the finale were decayed, with the exception of Charmcaster, who stuck to her role as Evil Counterpart to Gwen.

 Even worse with the Forever Knight, who went from a mysterious evil organisation to ridiculously weak villains who served as the heroes' punching ball (to the point in one episode, Gwen felt like it was more important for Ben to assist his girlfriend's tennis match than keeping an eye on them).
-Fortunately corrected in season 2 of Ben 10: Ultimate Alien.
+Fortunately corrected in season 2 of Ben 10: Ultimate Alien, where their founder comes back and turns them back into a real threat.
+Omniverse bring them back into this trope, since their war with the Esoterica has left them mostly decimated, with only a very small team still active.

 Charmcaster may not have suffered any decay in Ben 10, but she was hit by it pretty hard in her second Alien Force appearance, where she killed Gwen of an alternate timeline and kept on boasting about it to the present Gwen...only to get her ass kicked by Gwen several times afterwards despite her claims of power.
 Her first appearance in Ultimate Alien then made it worse, turning her into a mook who barely held off Kevin, the team Worf, for a few minutes, and needed the help of two other bad guys to stand a chance against the heroes.
 Following an entry into the Heel-Face Revolving Door, however, she became a threat again, even temporarily killing the heroes at one point and from then on serving as a godlikeDimension Lord.
-This is undone by Omniverse, where she becomes a legitimate threat again.
-She permanently kicked Darkstar out of their original dimension, Not to mention being super competent when she temporarily teamed up with Ben, Rook and the gang to get back an artifact to drain it of it's power (she succeeds, AND escapes) while they were trapped on the Monster Planet Anur Transyl.
-She's also gained new powers, including merging with her rock monsters.
+She immediately decayed again in "Couples Retreat", in which she becomes Darkstar's wishy-washy girlfriend who barely does anything throughout the episode.
+This is then undone by Omniverse, where she becomes a legitimate threat again.
+She has permanently kicked Darkstar out of their original dimension, not to mention being super-competent when she temporarily teamed up with Ben, Rook and the gang to get back an artifact (she succeeds AND escapes, albeit with help from her Poisonous Captive Adwaita) while they were trapped on the Monster Planet Anur Transyl.
+She's also gained new powers, including merging with her rock monsters to form a special armor and even transforming into a dragon like Maleficent.

 Omniverse episode Special Delivery hits several villains with this.
 Most villains who show up in this episode could give a hard time to Ben in their previous appearances, and no less than three of them (Psyphon, Fisttrick and Trumbipulor) had been through impressive cases of Not-So-Harmless Villain.
 In this episode, they allgang up against Ben who at this point is alone and unable to call for help.
 Yet, he mops the floor with them.
 Psyphon gets slightly better on the plan of fight, but still manage to grab the Idiot Ball despite having been Dangerously Genre Savvy before.